CONL Dividend: Yield, Schedule, and What to Expect

 +

 Approximately Minimal; the fund targets leveraged price exposure rather than income, so any distributions are small and irregular as of early 2026.
-Yield moves with price and distributions, so treat it as a recent snapshot and verify the current figure on GraniteShares's fund page.
+Yield is trailing distributions divided by price, so it moves when either changes; verify the current figure on GraniteShares's fund page.

 How often does CONL pay a dividend?